Altar of Victory

-The Altar of Victory (Ara Victoriae) was located in the Roman Senate House (the Curia) and bore a gold statue of the goddess Victory.
+The Altar of Victory (Ara Victoriae) was located in the Roman Senate House (the Curia Julia) and bore a gold statue of the goddess Victory.
 The altar was established by Octavian (later Augustus) in 29 BC to commemorate the defeat of Antony and Cleopatra at the Battle of Actium.

 History

 The statue had been captured by the Romans in 272 BC during the Pyrrhic War and was originally a representation of Nike.
 It depicted a winged goddess, holding a palm branch and descending to present a laurel wreath.

 A modern historian reflects on the importance of the altar and the statue: